user999987/MY_NOTES/CFA/level_1/learning_model_02.md

 ### Geometric Mean
 $Geometric\ Mean=\sqrt[n]{X_1*X_2*...*X_N}$\
 Risky assets can have negative returns up to −100% (if their price falls to zero), so we must take some care in defining the relevant variables to average in computing a geometric mean.
 We must recast the returns to make them positive.
 We do this by adding 1.0 to the returns expressed as decimals, where Rt represents the return in period t.
-The term (1 + $R_t$) represents the year-ending value relative to an initial unit of investment at the begin- ning of the year.
+The term (1 + $R_t$) represents the year-ending value relative to an initial unit of investment at the beginning of the year.
 As long as we use (1 + $R_t$), the observations will never be negative because the biggest negative return is −100%.
 The result is the geometric mean of 1 + $R_t$; by then subtracting 1.0 from this result, we obtain the geometric mean of the individual returns $R_t$.\
 $1+R_G=\sqrt[T]{(1+R_1)*(1+R_2)*...*(1+R_T)}$\
 Geometric Mean Return Formula.
 Given a time series of holding period returns Rt, t = 1, 2, ..., T, the geometric mean return over the time period spanned by the returns R1 through RT is:\
 $1+R_G=[\prod_{t=1}^T(1+R_t)]^\frac{1}{T}$